Funny You Should Ask (2017 game show)

+Funny You Should Ask was renewed into the 2022–23 season, for a total of six syndicated seasons (new episodes were produced during the first four seasons).
+It was the second double-season renewal, the first being in 2018.
+In May 2025, Deadline Hollywood reported FYSA was renewed for season nine and ten.

+Plot

-Regular and frequent comics on the show have included Jon Lovitz, Louie Anderson, Bill Bellamy, Sheryl Underwood, Tim Meadows, Jackée Harry, Howie Mandel, Cedric the Entertainer, Caroline Rhea, Natasha Leggero, Bill Engvall, Cheryl Hines, Gabriel Iglesias, Anthony Anderson, Maz Jobrani, Jamie Kennedy, Jodi Miller, Billy Gardell, Pauly Shore, Whitney Cummings, Dave Coulier, Sherri Shepherd, Tom Arnold, Tiffany Haddish, Kathy Griffin, Cheryl Hines, Tommy Davidson, Vivica A. Fox and Raven-Symone.
+Regular and frequent comics on the show have included Jon Lovitz, Louie Anderson, Bill Bellamy, Sheryl Underwood, Tim Meadows, Jackée Harry, Jimmie Walker, Howie Mandel, Cedric the Entertainer, Caroline Rhea, Natasha Leggero, Bill Engvall, Cheryl Hines, Gabriel Iglesias, Anthony Anderson, Maz Jobrani, Jamie Kennedy, Jodi Miller, Billy Gardell, Pauly Shore, Whitney Cummings, Dave Coulier, Sherri Shepherd, Tom Arnold, Tiffany Haddish, Kathy Griffin, Loni Love, Tommy Davidson, Vivica A. Fox, Raven-Symoné, Adam Carolla and Brad Williams, among others.
 Byron Allen, who is the creator and executive producer of the show, also appears often.

 Lovitz (lower left) and Allen (upper right) are regular panelists.
-Louie Anderson (lower right) was a regular before his death; since then Mandel has occupied Anderson's spot, where a plaque reading "Louie's Chair" is on the chair's left arm.
-The middle chairs on each row are occupied by female panelists, with the celebrity in the upper left chair rotating.
+Louie Anderson (lower right) was a regular before his death.
+Mandel and Carolla often occupies the seat Anderson sat in, which bears a plaque marked "Louie's Chair" on the left arm.
+The middle chairs on each row are occupied by female panelists, with the celebrity in the upper-left chair rotating.

 The program used "Happy" by Pharrell Williams as its theme song from its first season, and a similar-sounding tune from the second season onward.